gjorans/file_access_monitor/README.md

 1.  **Hardware Requirements:** Raspberry Pi Pico.

-2.  **Dependencies:** Install the necessary Python modules using `pip install pyinotify picod`.
+2.  **Dependencies:** Install the necessary Python modules using `pip install -r requirements.txt`.

 3.  **File Specification:** Set the file path to be monitored by modifying the `file_path` variable in the script.

+4.  **Connect the hddclicker:** Connect the hddclicker to GPIO pin 6 on the Raspberry Pi Pico (and optional LED to the hddclicker or directly to GPIO pin 6 if you don't plan to use the hddclicker.

-4.  **Run the Script:** Execute the script to commence monitoring.
+5.  **Run the Script:** Execute the script to commence monitoring.
 Use GPIO signals for LED and HDDClicker control and optional printed outputs (1 for access, 0 for no access) based on file interaction.

 **Example:**